Important Information Regarding COVID-19

 VERY IMPORTANT: if you are experiencing a dental emergency and you are also exhibiting symptoms associated with a possible viral infection, please call our office first and we will advise you on the next steps for treatment.

-Also, we will post updates on our Facebook and Instagram pages in order to facilitate transmission of accurate and timely information.
+We will post updates on our Facebook and Instagram pages in order to facilitate transmission of accurate and timely information.
 Please follow us at OMS of Northeast Texas on both Facebook and Instagram.
 Our commitment remains to continue providing the highest level of care to our patients and to be a safe harbor for our community members with urgent dental needs even in these extraordinary circumstances.
 Take care of yourselves and be safe out there!

 Kirby Bunel, DDS